tsikerdekis/michael.tsikerdekis.com/_pages/about.md

   - /about.html
 ---

 Welcome to my personal site.
-I am a **Cybersecurity Executive and Researcher** with over 12 years of experience building security, governance, and risk programs.
+I am a **Cybersecurity Professional and Researcher** with over 12 years of experience building security, governance, and risk programs.
 I currently serve as an Associate Professor at Western Washington University and am a **24/25 U.S. Fulbright Scholar**.

 As an **IEEE Senior Member** and the Technical Advisory Chair for **[PISCES](https://pisces-intl.org/)**, I bridge the gap between academic innovation and operational security leadership.
 My work in SOC oversight, Security, Privacy and AI governance has been featured in *Seattle Metropolitan Magazine*, *IEEE Computing Edge*, and *WLEX*.